ysmohan/Matlab-Respitch/README.md

 ###Bad Science!

 You are a budding climate scientist.
 You wanted to make great changes to the world using science.
 But academia being the cruel mistress she is broke you.
 You decided to turn to industry ("the lucrative, dark side of science").
-However, poor judgement on your part followed by numerous bad decisions left you working for the Big Bad- Big Frump co.
+However, poor judgement on your part followed by numerous bad decisions left you working for the Big Bad — Big Frump co.
 Now Big Frump Co. was not a good organisation.
 They had numerous dealings in non-renewable energy sources and rumour has it that their scientists practiced "Bad Science".
-Their key motto was "Correlation= Causation"- the simple principle that just because two events are related, one must have caused the other.
+Their key motto was "Correlation= Causation" — the simple principle that just because two events are related, one must have caused the other.
 Their arguments frequently involved repeatedly yelling "Wrong" and their favorite explanation was "Because I said so."
 Seduced by the ease of non-reason and misinformation, you've have indeed turned to the dark side.